 When it comes to writing an effective 1st class essay – especially a law essay, there is a lot more groundwork than you may think.
-Today, we are going to focus on the most simple yet effective tips that will allow you to consistently achieve high grades in your essays from day 1 of law school to the final days of law school.
+In this blog post, we are going to focus on simple yet effective tips that will allow you to consistently achieve high grades in your essays from day 1 of law school to the final days of law school.

 So without further ado – let’s begin!